makzprog/NUMBERS_GAME/README.md

 Credits
 -------
-Simple demo created for learning and small demos.
+Simple demo created for my students in my course.